Community Parenting Alternative (CPA)

 - DOC will review additional consideration factors when considering placement in the program, as listed in the CPA Screening Criteria.

-- DOC 02-363 Addendum to the DSHS Authorization Form
+- DOC 02-363 Addendum to Release of Information

 - DOC 14-029 Multi-Party Authorization